vipincode/async_js/readme.md

 ### Note

-Asyn function always return a promise
+- Asyn function always return a promise
+- try catch is common ways to handle excepion when using async wait